erinvdoyle/tarot/README.md

 Each button clicks to its own instructions section, which occupies the entire viewport on click, starting below the header.
 Once the visitor has read the instructions how to play, the game described is accessed through another button click, and the game section replaces the instructions.
 The visitor is offered the chance to exit and return to the starting area throughout each game.

-More about each section and all of their features can be found in the [#features] section.
+More about each section and all of their features can be found in the [Features](<#features>) section.

 ## Design Choices

 ### Color Scheme

+The color scheme for Tarot Card of the Day was inspired by the colors in the hero image.
+A color picker was used to select shades of pale yellow, gold, red, teal, and dark blue from the image.

 <p align="center">
     <img src="assets/images/screenshots/" alt="" height="150"/>